edwinwebb/reactman/README.md

 ------
 Reactman needs a configuration to run.
 Optional keys are marked with a *

+See the working example in `./test/` for more information

-* templatesFolder defines where Reactman will look for templates
+* `templatesFolder` defines where Reactman will look for templates
-* outputFolder is prepended to each file write
+* `outputFolder` is prepended to each file write
-* issueTracker* is prepended to any `ticket` result
+* `issueTracker`* is prepended to any `ticket` result
-* scripts defines the templating process
+* `scripts` defines the templating process
-* * Key : Type this at the first prompt to init the script, component in this example
+* * key : Type this at the first prompt to init the script, component in this example
-* * files : The files to load for templating
+* * `files` : The files to load for templating
 * * * key : the template to load
 * * * value : The output directory, also passed the results from the script for templating.
 If it has a handlebars expression Reactman will attempt to make this